 The peak factor activity level should be checked approximately 5 to 15 minutes after the first dose.
 For major life-threatening bleeding, the trough is checked at approximately 4 to 6 hours for factor VIII and 8 to 12 hours for factor IX.
 Slightly longer intervals before the first trough level may be used for less-serious bleeding.

-For patients receiving bolus doses of factor, the second and subsequent doses will be given at intervals of approximately one half-life.
-The dose will be approximately half the initial dose, and will be guided by the patient's measured factor level and the desired peak level.
+As noted above, for patients receiving bolus doses of factor, the second and subsequent doses will be given at intervals of approximately one half-life.
 If the trough factor activity is lower than expected, the dosing interval may be shortened and/or the subsequent dose increased depending on peak levels.
 If the trough factor activity level is higher than expected, the dosing interval may be increased and/or the subsequent dose may be lowered.

 The duration of factor replacement therapy for severe or potentially serious bleeding is individualized based upon a variety of issues including need for surgery, extent of bleeding, site of bleeding, presence of an injury or target joint, and response (eg, reduction in bleeding, healing) to infusion therapy.
 Therapy may be continued after acute intensive treatment as the patient may require physical therapy or rehabilitation and may need to use prophylactic dosing until full recovery is achieved.